 - Prostate: Both the PSA, or prostate screening antigen blood test, and a digital rectal exam are suggested screening tests for prostate cancer.
 However these tests may not be appropriate for all men.
 The National Comprehensive Cancer Network (NCCN) recommends that by age 40, men have a discussion with their doctor about the risks and benefits of prostate cancer screening.

 - Lung: Lung cancer screening is currently recommended only for “high risk” individuals.
 High risk is defined as anyone ages 55 through 80, who has a 30-year history of smoking at least one pack a day, or who has quit in the past 15 years.
 The screening is done through a low dose CT scan.
-Our Cancer Center offers a dedicated Lung Cancer Screening Clinic.
+The U-M Health System offers a dedicated Lung Cancer Screening Clinic.

 Along with screening, community-based cancer education can help reduce these disparities.
 It is in fact one of the goals of many outreach programs, including ours.
 There may be cancer outreach programs in your community.
 You can find out by checking the events section of your local newspaper, or calling your local hospital or community center.
 If you are not sure where to start or want to speak to someone, our Cancer Answer Line is ready to assist at 1-800-865-1125 (Monday-Friday 8 a.m.-5 p.m.
 EST).